Role

 Discover what sellers struggle to prioritize when managing their shops (e.g., fulfilling orders, improving SEO, or responding to customers).

-Conversations with Etsy sellers helped me further understand frustrations with the current dashboard.
+Conversations with Etsy sellers helped me understand sellers' frustrations with the current dashboard.

 Key Research Insights: